colizz/ParticleNet-CCTagCalib/README.md

 The code requires python3, with the dependency of packages: `ROOT`, `uproot`, `boost_histogram`, `pandas`, `seaborn`, `xgboost`.
 It also requires `jupyter` to run the notebook.
 We recommend to use the `Miniconda`.

- It is doable to install the `Miniconda`, then easily restore the conda environment<sup>*</sup> using the yaml config provided:
+It is doable to install the `Miniconda`, then easily restore the conda environment<sup>*</sup> using the yaml config provided (do it only at the first time):

 ```shell
 wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh